nunit/nunit/README.md

 The latest version, version 4, is an upgrade from the groundbreaking NUnit 3 framework.
 It is a modernized version, aimed at taking advantage of the latest .NET features and C# language constructs.

-If you are upgrading from NUnit 3, be aware of the [breaking changes](https://docs.nunit.org/articles/nunit/release-notes/breaking-changes.html#nunit-40), please see the [NUnit 4 Migration Guide](https://docs.nunit.org/articles/nunit/release-notes/Nunit4.0-MigrationGuide.html), and take care to prepare your NUnit 3 code before you do the upgrade.
+If you are upgrading from NUnit 3, be aware of the [breaking changes](https://docs.nunit.org/articles/nunit/release-notes/breaking-changes.html#nunit-40).
+Please see the [NUnit 4 Migration Guide](https://docs.nunit.org/articles/nunit/release-notes/Nunit4.0-MigrationGuide.html) and take care to prepare your NUnit 3 code before you do the upgrade.

 ## Table of Contents ##